St. Timothy Lutheran Church

 We contiuously collect food items for the 5 & 2 Ministry.
 Bring your donations and place in the black bin in church narthex.
 Lists detailing items needed are also available in the narthex.
 Monetary donations welcome!
 Contact Gale-Svenson-Campbell for details gales1949@gmail.com

 If you can volunteer, please contace Gale Svenson-Campbell at the link below.
 Thank you!!
+Our last packing date for this school year is Tuesday, May 21.

 Bring your donations and place them in the black bin in the church narthex.
 Lists detailing items needed are also available in the narthex.
 Monetary donations welcome!
 Contact